0 to 16 year olds: Childcare funding for working parents

 If you cannot pay for the childcare first, you may be able to get help with this.

-Your child can start the term after they turn 9 months.
+If eligible, your child can start from the term after they turn 9 months old.
 Terms begin in April, September and January.

 How it works